When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 Yes, ExpressVPN works in China.
 You can use it on your computer or mobile device for unrestricted access to the Internet.

-And this concludes our hunt for the best VPN for China.
+This is where we conclude our guide.
 Anything you feel we haven't covered?
 Leave a comment below, and we'll respond as soon as possible.